Small Pantry Makeover DIY (with Before + After)

 Use trim where the shiplap meets the ceiling for a cleaner look!
 This was just some scrap wood I had, but you can use whatever you like!

-Crown moulding would be beautiful of course, but for such a small pantry, you can’t even see the ceiling unless you really stick your head in there!????
+Crown moulding would be beautiful of course, but for such a small pantry, you can’t even see the ceiling!

 where shiplap meets the ceiling